-Wat Phra Yai, or Big Buddha Temple, is located on a small island of Koh Fan in the North East corner of the island, not far from Koh Samui Airport.
+Wat Phra Yai, or Big Buddha Temple, is located on the small island of Koh Fan in the North East corner of the Koh Samui, not far from Koh Samui Airport.
 Koh Fan is now joined to Koh Samui by man made causeway with a road running across it.
 Wat Phra Yai is the most famous landmark on Koh Samui and clearly visible to people arriving on the island by plane.
 Its free to visit and there are great views from the top of the temple.

 About Wat Phra Yai

 The main attraction at Wat Phra Yai is the 12 metre tall Buddha statue, which is covered in gold.
 To reach the Buddha statue you need to climb stairs with a mythical Naga on the balustrades to each side of the staircase.
 There are a few small temple buildings at the base of the staircase and some other smaller Buddha statues dotted around the temple grounds.